Tohcare/Haut-Dashboard/README.md

 4. Where does most sales come from in term of region?
 5. What is the performance of the Africa market relative to other continents?

+## Data Source:
+The data is a modified dataset known as financial sample
+* Modified Dataset used in this Project [DownloadModifiedDataset](https://docs.google.com/spreadsheets/u/1/d/106zJMf0DuyiR4uSU0ldLB31Z1U9Q5JWU/htmlview#gid=558144861)

-## The following are the power Bi features that were incorporated:
+## The following are the power Bi skills demonstrated:
 + Project Planning and Documentation
 + Data Analysis Expression (DAX)
 + Scalability